buildingsareheavy/buildingsareheavy.com/NOTES.md

 ---

+### 2018-11-05 > Monday

+I haven't really done anything meaningful and I know that what really needs to be done right now is figuring out portfolio pieces.
+I keep finding ways to procrastinate, but I am making it way more complicated than I realize.
+My goal is to get through at least 25% - 50% tonight.
+Let's see how it goes!

+---

 ### 2018-10-28 > Sunday

 Since SVG is supported universally now, I was totally overthinking the footer problem.
 I just made the whole background the SVG and it's good to go!
 So simple :)